Lost and found charge in quantum batteries

 where, \(Z=\sum_k\exp(-\beta E_k)\) is the partition function.
 Note that, while the basis choice for the reference (\(R\)) can be made arbitrary, considering the same Hamiltonian here we use \(\{\ket{E_k}_R\}_k\) to preserve local thermality.
 Moreover, among the two quantum systems \(b\) and \(R\), only the first one---being a part of the thermal bath---actively participates in the thermal interaction.
 Accordingly, for any thermal operation \(\Lambda_{\beta}\), one can construct a class of suitable isometric extension (\(\mathcal{V}_{\Lambda_{\beta}}:\mathcal{H}_s\mapsto\mathcal{H}_{sbR}\)) such that, for an arbitrary quantum battery \(\ket{\psi}_s=\sum_ ka_k\ket{\epsilon_k}_s,\) with \(a_ k\in\mathbb{C}\text{ and }\sum_ k|a_k|^2=1\),

 While the isometry and hence the global energy-preserving unitary \(U_{sb}\) in general, depends upon the complete structure of the system and the bath Hamiltonians, our main results do not involve them explicitly.
+Note that, for general quantum channels, there is complete freedom to choose the ancillary system and the corresponding global unitary.
+However, the action of thermal operations by definition (as in Eq. (\ref{e2})) restricts them to be a specific thermal state and an energy preserving unitary respectively.
+From this we conclude that the form of Eq. (\ref{e4}) is unique up-to the local unitary operation on the reference system \(R\).

 \textit{Retrieving the lost charge from thermal environment}-- We will now move to our main results, concerning the retrieval of the free energy dissipated to the thermal environment.
 Consider a d-level quantum battery \(\rho_s=\sum_{i=0}^{d-1}p_i\ketbra{\psi_i}{\psi_i}_s\) in its spectral form, where